podo/awesome-framer/README.md

 * [Framer Path](https://github.com/vladimirshlygin/framer-path) - Create custom SVG shapes and animate each point individually
 * [Material Kit for FramerJS](https://github.com/k-vyn/framer-material-kit) - Make prototyping with Material Design fast and easy without compromising the quality or customization
 * [iOS Kit for FramerJS](https://github.com/k-vyn/framer-ios-kit) - Make prototyping for iOS fast and easy without compromising the quality or customization
+* [framer-Firebase](https://github.com/marckrenn/framer-Firebase) - The Firebase module allows your Framer prototype to load, save and sync data effortlessly between multiple sessions and devices.

 ## Sites
 * [Prototyping With Framer](http://www.prototypingwithframer.com) — Blog by Kenny Chen with lots of great examples, tutorials